Max7im/jquery-csv/.github/ISSUE_TEMPLATES/SPEC_TEMPLATE.md

 ## Details

-Add code snippets or a more in-depth description of the implementation details
+Add code snippets and/or a more in-depth description of the implementation details

 ## References